fursman/NixOS/README.md

 ## What's Inside?

 ### `flake.nix`
-- **Description**: "flake for a desktop environment with Home Manager enabled."
+- **Description**: "NixOS flake for a desktop environment with Home Manager enabled."
 ## Inputs

 - **nixpkgs**: Points to the NixOS unstable branch.